Liberty Flames and Lady Flames

 The Liberty Flames and Lady Flames are the athletics teams of Liberty University, in Lynchburg, Virginia, United States.
 They are a member of the NCAA Division I level in 20 sports.
-LU is a member of the ASUN Conference for most sports.
-Two sports that are not sponsored by the ASUN are housed elsewhere.
-Women's swimming competes in the Coastal Collegiate Sports Association.
+As of July 1, 2023, LU is a member of Conference USA (CUSA) for most sports, joining that league after five years as a member of the Atlantic Sun Conference (ASUN).

 The field hockey team was a member of the Northern Pacific Field Hockey Conference before that league's demise after the 2014 season.
 After playing the 2015 season as an independent, the team joined the Big East Conference in 2016.
-In football, Liberty participates in the NCAA Division I Football Bowl Subdivision as an independent.
-The mascot, Sparky, is frequently seen at events.
+Women's lacrosse remains in the ASUN, and women's swimming & diving joined the ASUN when it effectively absorbed the swimming & diving side of the Coastal Collegiate Sports Association after the 2022–23 season.
+Men's soccer competes in the Ohio Valley Conference.
+In football, Liberty had participated in the NCAA Division I Football Bowl Subdivision as an independent before joining CUSA.

 Liberty University is the second youngest school in NCAA Division I, founded in 1971 (the youngest, Florida Gulf Coast University, was founded in 1991 with instruction starting in 1997).
 As a member of the Big South Conference, Liberty regularly competed for the Sasser Cup, which is the trophy for the university which has the best sports program among the member institutions.
-Liberty won the Sasser Cup 10 times, the most in Big South Conference history.
+Liberty won the Sasser Cup 14 times, the most in Big South Conference history.

 On February 16, 2017, the NCAA approved Liberty's football program move to the FBS for the 2018 season.
 Liberty has competed as an FBS independent since that time.
 On May 17, 2018, it was announced that the Flames would move from the Big South to the ASUN starting in 2018.

-Liberty has been announced as a future member of Conference USA effective no later than July 2023.
+In November 2021, Liberty was announced as a new member of CUSA, which took effect for the 2023–24 school year.